takluyver/jupyter_kernel_mgmt/docs/server.rst

 The MainKernelSpecHandler in `services/kernelsspecs/handlers` is reponsible to find the available Kernel Specs.

-The other Handlers located in `services/kernels/handlers` are reponsible to launch and pass the message the the ZeroMQ channels:
+The other Handlers located in `services/kernels/handlers` are reponsible to launch and pass the message to the ZeroMQ channels:

-- KernelHandler - accessible on URL /api/kernels
+- KernelHandler - accessible on endpoint /api/kernels
-- MainKernelHandler - accessible on URL /api/kernels/kernel_id_regex
+- MainKernelHandler - accessible on endpoint /api/kernels/<kernel_id>
-- KernelActionHandler - accessible on URL /api/kernels/kernel_id_regex/kernel_action_regex
+- KernelActionHandler - accessible on endpoint /api/kernels/<kernel_id>/{interrupt,restart}
-- ZMQChannelsHandler - accessible on URL /api/kernels/kernel_id_regex/channels
+- ZMQChannelsHandler - accessible on endpoint /api/kernels/<kernel_id>/channels

 Jupyter Server runs with a single `ServerApp` that initializes each of the handlers with services related to the Kernels: